aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/16_clone_goof_repo.md

 ```

 ## Clone the repo
-After you create the Repo, clone the Repo to your Cloud9 environment by using the `git clone` command.
+After you create the Repo, clone the Repo to your VS Code Server environment by using the `git clone` command.
 Once the clone completes, change to the repo's top level directory.

 ```sh
 git clone https://github.com/$GithubId/goof && cd goof
 ```

-This copies the Repo files to your Cloud9 environment.
+This copies the Repo files to your VS Code Server environment.

 ## Run setup scripts
 If you are running this workshop through an AWS Hosted Event, these tools have already been installed.
-However if you are self-paced, there are a couple of setup scripts in the `cloud9-setup` directory you should run:
+However if you are self-paced, there are a couple of setup scripts in the `cloud9-setup` directory (note: despite the name, these scripts should be run in your VS Code Server environment) you should run:

 ### Tool setup
 The `setup.sh` script installs and/or updates the following tools: